 Ambient noise in the project vicinity is typical of noise levels found in San Francisco and includes noise caused by traffic, transit, and trucks, commercial activities, surface parking lot activities, and other miscellaneous noise sources associated with typical urban activities.
-This understanding is consistent with section 5.2 of the City's Guidelines for Noise Control Ordinance Monitoring and Enforcement, which state: "The ambient sound level measured may include regularly reoccurring noises such as traffic noise, construction, wind chimes, or other sounds from nearby sources not in the control of the owner or operator."82 Existing ambient noise measurements were conducted at four selected locations surrounding the project site (Figure 18).
+This understanding is consistent with section 5.2 of the City's Guidelines for Noise Control Ordinance Monitoring and Enforcement, which state: "The ambient sound level measured may include regularly reoccurring noises such as traffic noise, construction, wind chimes, or other sounds from nearby sources not in the control of the owner or operator."
+Existing ambient noise measurements were conducted at four selected locations surrounding the project site (Figure 18).
 The ambient noise measurements were taken using a Larson Davis Model 870 integrated sound level meter, which is a Type 1 standard instrument as defined in American National Standards Institute S1.4.
 All instruments were calibrated and operated according to the manufacturer's specifications.
 The noise sensor device (microphone) was placed approximately 5 feet above the local grade.
-The ambient noise measurements were conducted at each receptor location, representing daytime and nighttime hours.
+The ambient noise measurements were conducted on Sunday, July 10, 2016, and Monday, July 11, 2016.
+Two 15-minute measurements were conducted at each receptor location, representing daytime and nighttime hours.